theserenecoder/Autogen_AI_Projects/Catering_Event_Planner/README.md

 # 🍽️ Multi-Agent Culinary & Event Management System

 A two-layer, config-driven multi‑agent application that plans menus, produces recipes, critiques feasibility, then generates logistics and budgets for events.
-It’s built on **autogen_agentchat** with robust logging and exception handling.
+It’s built on **Autogen** with robust logging and exception handling.

 ---